 - must consult with HSRs when identifying or assessing hazards or risks, and when making decisions on the measures to control these.
 See WorkSafe Victoria's consultation checklist.

-Simple ways to prevent the spread of COVID-19 in the workplace
+Ways to minimise the spread of COVID-19 in the workplace

-The low-cost measures below will help prevent the spread of infections in the workplace, such as colds, flu and stomach bugs, and protect customers, contractors and employees.
+The low-cost measures below will help limit the spread of infections in the workplace, such as colds, flu and stomach bugs, and protect customers, contractors and employees.
 These should now be permanent measures and will assist in reducing other infectious diseases such as influenza and the common cold.

-- Ensure all employees are provided with information and training on what they need to do - for example maintaining a distance of 1.5-2m from others (or more if possible as we now know that coronavirus is spread through aerosols).
+- Ensure all employees are provided with information and training on what they need to do - for example maintaining a distance of at least 1.5-2m from others (or more if possible as we now know that coronavirus is spread through aerosols).